Are You a Persecutor, a Rescuer, or a Victim?

 My understanding is that the Drama Triangle provides a model that helps us to initially understand relationships better – social interaction.
 Secondly, it can be used to compare that model of unproductive relationships to our own, to know whether our relationships are toxic, or not.
 To know whether our relationships are reactive and not empowered.
 Somewhat like a map showing us where we are, to then know where we want to be.

 What is the Drama Triangle?
 Details of How the Drama Triangle Karpman Works

 The dreaded Drama Triangle is made up of 3 roles; The Persecutor, The Rescuer, and The Victim.
 Sometimes called the ‘Three Faces of the Victim’ and the triangle is sometimes known as the ‘Victim Triangle’.
-The roles are also described as the two-up and the one-down roles, with the persecutor, and the rescuer at the top of the triangle, and the victim at the top of the triangle.
+The roles are also described as the two-up and the one-down roles.
+The persecutor, and the rescuer at the top of the triangle, and the victim at the top of the triangle.

 These 3 roles are in relationships that depend on each other.
 Relationships that are not productive and will drain their energies with unhealthy interactions.
 Even if you are not playing one of these roles on a daily basis it is highly likely that you are dealing with people that are.
 Remember that these roles can be played consciously or subconsciously.

 The trap is that people caught in the dreaded drama triangle are wanting to meet their needs, which can be unconscious desires, rather than taking responsibility for the part they play in making the triangle a reality.